We Sing In Fire And Blood

 Hazel Grian, Duncan Speakman & Sarah Anderson and All Seeing Eye

-We Sing In Fire And Blood is a virtual reality choral work exploring how we survive extreme violence.
+We Sing In Fire And Blood is a virtual reality 'opera' exploring how we survive extreme violence.
 It is a unique and powerful VR piece based on a true story.

 Designed to be uplifting and positive and to be experienced in groups, this is the first chapter of what will become a larger performance.
 Encounter a cast of police officers, nurses, neighbours and friends as they sing about their part in solving a horrific crime and caring for the victim.